 To identify and categorize lynching events, we primarily relied on Factiva, the most comprehensive global news database, containing almost two billion news articles from more than 33,000 news sources from 200 countries in around 28 languages.
 This includes news networks, such as Reuters and the Associated Press, as well as local radio, television and newspaper reporting in local languages.
-Factiva allows researchers to search for keywords and specify the countries of interest.
-We tested several search strings, ultimately settling on a specification that included common terms for lynching in English and Spanish (e.g. Lynching and Linchamiento), a number of related colloquial terms in Spanish (e.g. justicia por mano propia), terms relating to mob violence in both Spanish and English (e.g. lynch mob or vigilantes), and excluding a number of common terms unrelated to our concept (e.g. the bank Merrill Lynch).
+Factiva allows researchers to search for specific keywords and specify the countries of interest.
+We pilot tested several search strings, ultimately settling on a specification that included common terms for lynching in English and Spanish (e.g. Lynching and Linchamiento), a number of related colloquial terms in Spanish (e.g. justicia por mano propia), terms relating to mob violence in both Spanish and English (e.g. lynch mob or vigilantes), and excluding a number of common terms unrelated to our concept (e.g. the bank Merrill Lynch).

 Next, we limited the geographic scope of our search to Latin America.
 Given that our data collection is mainly based on newspapers, we limit our focus to Spanish and Portuguese speaking countries in Latin America for reasons of language comparability.
 This includes: Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Uruguay, and Venezuela.
-We exclude Jamaica, Belize, Haiti, Guyana, Suriname, and a series of smaller Caribbean states due to different language use hampering comparability of news-based text search across countries and limited news coverage.
-We also exclude Cuba due to limited
+We exclude Jamaica, Belize, Haiti, Guyana, Suriname, and a series of smaller Caribbean states.
+We also exclude Cuba due to limited newspaper reporting.
+The temporal focus is 2010 to 2019.
+This approach produced a corpus of around 80,000 news articles.